article

 • Use the official N10-009 objectives as the syllabus and the domain weights as your study budget.

-• Network+ is open registration in RoleMath's seed, but CompTIA recommends A+ and 9-12 months of junior networking experience.
+• Network+ has open registration, but CompTIA recommends A+ and 9-12 months of junior networking experience.

-• Turn each major topic into a role-style artifact: topology sketch, subnetting worksheet, packet-flow note, DNS/DHCP ticket, wireless checklist, or change note.
+• Turn each major topic into a role-style artifact: topology sketch, subnetting worksheet, sample-flow note, DNS/DHCP ticket, wireless checklist, or change note.

 • Current employer-language samples mention Network+ alongside Cisco, BGP, OSPF, DNS, TCP/IP, troubleshooting, Windows, Active Directory, and VPN terms, but the samples are qualitative only.